 Distance: You can't walk to downtown movie theaters (or bars) unless you're into serious hiking, but you can take a bus or find a friendly Austinite with a car.
 A cab from the theater to downtown isn't expensive, but taxis are unlikely to hang around, so be prepared to phone.
 Make sure the cab service has your name so they won't drive off with some other film geek.

-Wireless: Free wireless is available in the lobby and theaters, and out by the picnic tables you'll find outlets as well.
-The Highball also has wireless and a couple of the booths have outlets.
-About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub.
-Further than a walk, drive north to Barton Springs Road, then turn right to Flipnotics or Austin Java, which both offer coffee and wireless access.
+Coffee (and wireless) break: About two blocks further south down Lamar (away from downtown), you'll find a Starbucks in a strip mall across the street from Saxon Pub.
+Further than a walk, drive north to Barton Springs Road, then turn right to Austin Java.

 Despite the later success of these Texas cinematic giants, their early works remain relatively obscure and are rarely screened.
 So, if you're a Texas movie buff like me, you won't want to miss the upcoming "Texas Legends, Before They Were Legends" program, which presents a collection of first short films from some of Texas' most successful and cherished filmmakers.
 Presented by the Texas Independent Film Network, Austin Film Society and Screen Door Film, the program includes the following films: